michalc/python-http-signature-server/README.md

 - The `algorithm` parameter: if it's sent but does not match what the server expects, according to the spec verification should fail.

-It is assumed that the `(created)` and `(request-target)` pseudo-headers were prepended to the list of real HTTP headers before canonicalisation at the signer.
+It is assumed that the `(created)` and `(request-target)` pseudo-headers were prepended to the list of real HTTP headers before canonicalisation at the client.
 This fact only makes a difference in the edge case of real HTTP headers called `(created)` or `(request-target)`.